pesterhazy/boot-fmt/README.md

 ## License

-Copyright © 2016 Paulu Esterhazy
+Copyright © 2016 Paulus Esterhazy

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.